Seagate/uds-deploy-k8s/README.md

     }
 }
 ```
-The `when` parameter defines if the script is run before or after the UDS Data Moevr operation.
+The `when` parameter defines if the script is run before or after the UDS Data Mover operation.
 Scripts can be defined for the `staging`, `object_processing` and `verify` operations.
 If a script is not defined the standard UDS Data Mover operation will be run with no DMX extension.

 To create the DMX package we start with all of the files in a directory `my_dmx_package`: